 - Adopted Budget 2013-2014

-Budget Review - A review upate of anticipated revenues and expenditures since the original budget was approved.
+Budget Review - A review update of anticipated revenues and expenditures since the original budget was approved.

 Comprehensive Annual Financial Report (CAFR) - The CAFR provides a thorough and detailed presentation of Spring ISD's financial condition and is presented in three sections; Introductory Section, Financial Section and Statistical Section.